4neesh/DevBlog/src/posts/020_SolidL.md

 <br>
 <h4>Conclusion</h4>
 <p>
-The LSP is applied to application design when we consider the behaviours of classes that are inherited from other parent classes. <i>Inheritance</i> is one of the most valuable OOP concepts and therefore LSP is an important consideration to make upon child classes whenever a class is extended.
+The LSP is applied to application design when we consider the <u>behaviours</u> of classes that are inherited from other parent classes. <i>Inheritance</i> is one of the most valuable OOP concepts and therefore LSP is an important consideration to make upon child classes whenever a class is extended.
 </p>
 <p>
-While it may seem natural to extend classes that fit into the "IS A" Object construct, we must consider how the <u>behaviours</u> of a class are inherited, and not the <u>properties</u>.
+While it may seem natural to extend classes that fit into the "IS A" Object construct, we must consider how the <u>behaviours</u> of a class are inherited, and not just the <u>properties</u>.
 LSP can be implemented by reviewing the behaviours each class will inherit before adding behaviours to a parent class or extending them, or they can be implemented through unit testing of a parent class with each of their child classes.
 </p>

 <br>